skupperproject/skupper-website/README.md

 git submodule update --init
 ```

-## Project targets
+## Project commands

 Once you have set up the project, you can use the `./plano` command in
 the root of the project to perform project tasks.
-It accepts a target
+It accepts a
-name as a subcommand.
-Use `./plano --help` to list the available
+subcommand.
+Use `./plano --help` to list the available commands.
-targets.

 ## Rendering the site